Arm Lift Overview

 Arm Lift Consultation

-If you decide that you might benefit from an Arm Lift, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-During this meeting, you will be examined by the doctor and discuss your options in detail.
-Be sure to ask any questions that you have about Arm Lifts and your expectations for the procedure.
+If you are considering an Arm Lift, the first step is to schedule a consultation with a plastic surgeon.
+During your consultation, the surgeon will examine your case and discuss your options in detail.
+Be sure to ask any questions you have about Arm Lifts and your expectations for the procedure.

 The surgeon should fully address all of your questions and offer advice on how to achieve your desired results.
 He or she should give you the full details of the procedure, including the benefits, risks, costs and recovery time.
 Be sure to ask to see before and after photos of the surgeon's recent Arm Lift patients.